Vanita Gupta: Assistant Attorney General for Civil Rights (2014–2017)

-Associate Attorney General (2021-present)
+Associate Attorney General (2021–2024)

 Nomination

 On January 7, 2021, President Joe Biden nominated Gupta to serve as the United States Associate Attorney General.
 On March 9, the Senate Judiciary Committee held a hearing on her nomination.
 Her nomination was supported by a broad range of civil rights and law enforcement groups, as well as by prominent conservatives who had worked with her on criminal justice reform and voting rights.
 Christine Todd Whitman, a Republican who served in the George W. Bush administration, endorsed her nomination.

 As a nominee, Gupta pledged to support strong antitrust enforcement by the DOJ if confirmed.

 Gupta faced strong opposition from Republicans who criticized her civil rights advocacy, particularly during the Trump administration.
-The Senate confirmed Gupta by a 51-49 vote on April 21 after Republican Senator Lisa Murkowski agreed to vote to confirm her.
+The Senate confirmed Gupta by a 51–49 vote on April 21 after Republican Senator Lisa Murkowski agreed to vote to confirm her.
 Gupta pledged to sell her remaining $14.5 million stake in Avantor, a company her father chairs, amid questioning about a report that the company sold chemicals diverted by Mexican drug cartels to make heroin.